CGurity/SDA/en/02-Policies and directives/0202-Data-protection-policies.md

 In the framework of establishing data protection policies, it is important to consider the control of access to it by the team, this is achieved by having access control lists or rules that determine who can access each type of information and who does not Usually these considerations are included in a *Data access policy*, however, this type of policy is based on the principle of *minimum privilege*, where it is proposed that only people who need to manipulate certain information are able to access to it by rule, minimizing the possibilities of commitment.

-The first premise that you want to validate with the group is if they would agree to formally follow this principle, it is expected that the agrees but it is worth exploring any scenario where it might be difficult.
-In these cases, it must be made clear that probability of compromising the information can go up considerably.
+The first premise that you want to validate with the group is if they would agree to formally follow this principle, it is expected that the agrees, but it is worth exploring any scenario where it might be difficult.
+In these cases, it must be made clear that the probability of compromising the information can go up considerably.
 The principle of the minimum privilege is written by default in section (4) of the template.

 ##### 4a.
 Access control policies (optional)
 In the event that the organization manages very sensitive information, is interested in deepening the control of access to information and the time is available, the first version of an access control matrix can be developed.
 In the section (4) of the template is an example of a matrix where different departments, areas, or even specific positions are placed as columns depending on the structure and dynamics of the organization, and as rows pieces of information with levels of high sensitivity, and then basically describe what areas or people can access to what pieces.